sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 * If the marker is the home location, then the home icon is shown, it depends of the uploaded OSD font, it's usually a little house or the H letter.
 Below the marker is the distance, in meters/kilometers if the OSD is set to metric or UK, and in feet/miles if imperial.

 * If the marker is a POI sent by the optional ESP32 LoRa Module, the markers are letters A, B, C etc, and below is also the distance, same as above.
-Additionally left and right of the marker will be displayed the link quality (4 bars  = 100% of packets received, 3 bars = 75%, 2 bars = 50%, 1 bar = 25%, X = link lost), and the relative heading of the other aicrafts : If you and the other aircraft are going in the exact same direction the relative heading arrow will point up.
+Additionally left and right of the marker will be displayed the link quality (4 bars  = 100% of packets received, 3 bars = 75%, 2 bars = 50%, 1 bar = 25%, X = link lost), and the relative heading of the other aicraft : If you and the other aircraft are going in the exact same direction the relative heading arrow will point up.
 If your two aircrafts are going opposite directions then the arrow will point down.

-* If the marker is a mission waypoint (WP), the markers are numbers 1, 2, 3, with an icon before.
-Marker "1" means the point is the next WP in the mission (so the 6th if you've just passed the 5th WP).
-Marker "2" will be the WP after that (so the 7th), and marker "3" would show the 8th WP.
+* If the marker is a mission waypoint (WP), the markers are numbers 1, 2, 3, etc with an icon before.

 ##  Troubleshooting